dfir-scripts/siftgrab/README.md

        ********************************************************

    <b>2)  Analyze Windows Artifacts: Mounted Disk, Image or Collections(e.g. KAPE, CyLR)</b><br>
-       Once Windows file artifacts are readable (mounted disk or artifact collection) they can be processed.
+       Once Windows file artifacts are readable (mounted disk or artifact collection) they can be processed using selection 2.

         IMPORTANT NOTE: Artifacts must be located in their original path!
         (example: registry files <source_path>/Windows/System32/config)